sahildave/android-tutorial-views/twitter-client-tutorial/_http_post_get_with_json.html.md

 1. You should set the keys for username and passwords as "username" and "password", otherwise our test won't pass your app.
 2. Set the parameters of `DataOutputStream` as `jObj.toString();`, where jObj is the JSONObject that you have created to put in the credentials.

+Once completed, you should test your app by deploying it as an Android app.
+If you are assured that the app works fine, run it with Codelearn launcher 'Android App Codelearn' to get it tested with our Virtual Assistant.
+You will see a popup here in the browser intimating you of success/error of your submission.

+If you have not setup Virtual Assistant yet, get started with the setup [here](http://www.codelearn.org/android-tutorial/twitter/10/setup/setup-virtual-assistant).